rdsea/bigdataincidentanalytics/REASONING.md

 </match>
 ```

 What this directive does: it matches only records for which the `tag` contains nifi.platform.
 If set up correctly, these should only match platform logs coming from NiFi components.
-Then, the directive looks at the `message` property and if the value matches the regex pattern defined in `pattern` than it replaces the tag with `signal.MqttConnectionError`.
+Then, the directive looks at the `message` property and if the value matches the regex pattern defined in `pattern` than it replaces the tag with `signal.MqttConnectionError` which in turn will cause the record to be handled as Signal and forwarded to the Reasoner.
 Otherwise, the tag gets rewritten to `noise`.

 #### Summary of capturing

 In order to make this subsection round, here is a short summary of the 3 main ways how log-based Signals can be captured:

 * Any layer with control:
-  * use of Fluentd SDK (optionally including CloudEvents specifcation)
+  * use of Fluentd SDK (optionally including CloudEvents specification)
   * use of conventional HTTP-POST logging to Fluentd's HTTP endpoint
 * Any layer without control, only access to logs as-is:
   * use of regex pattern matching within Fluentd to mark certain logs as Signals